Urkaz/urkaz.github.io/assets/data/games/unpublished-game-1.md

 # My role

-I joined the team to only help with the Xbox Engagement screen, but it become a bigger problem and we expected, and with the sum of new bugs emmerging made me join the team permanently until the end of the development.
+I initially joined the team to help exclusively with the Xbox Engagement screen, but the task turned out to be more complex than expected.
+As new bugs began to surface, I ultimately stayed on the project full-time until the end of development.

-The game was a co-development project with Shiver Entertainment.
-We received the game almost finished the main goal was fixing bugs and polishing the game to reach a gold version for Steam, while porting it to all console platforms.
+The game was a co-development effort with Shiver Entertainment.
+We received the project nearly finished, with our primary responsibilities being bug fixing and polishing to reach the gold version for Steam, while also handling the porting process to all console platforms.

-We worked closely with the producer from Shiver Entertainment and with a QA team that tested the game in a daily basis, so we had to priorize the bugs according to the producer needs and communicate with the QA team.
+We worked closely with the producer at Shiver Entertainment and a QA team that tested the game daily.
+As a result, we had to prioritize bugs based on the producer's needs and maintain clear communication with QA.

 ## Challenges

 ### Multiplayer Xbox Engagement screen

-In all of our portsd to Xbox we had to implement an interactive engagement screen where the user could press a button to select the initial user, and also react to all controller and user disconnection and changes in real time.
-As we were reusing old code, I decided to create a new plugin with all this code in a previous code, but it was completely focused in singleplayer games in mind.
+For all our Xbox ports, we were required to implement an interactive engagement screen where the user selects their profile by pressing a button, and also handle controller and user disconnections or changes in real time.
+While we had existing code for this, it was designed with single-player experiences in mind.

-This game required connecting more than one player, up to 4, during couch-coop games.
-To make this work I refactored most part of the Engagement plugin we already had to correctly handle multiple Xbox profiles and controllers at the same time.
+This game supported local co-op for up to four players, which meant the system had to handle multiple Xbox profiles and controllers simultaneously.
+To achieve this, I created a new plugin based on that older code, which was originally designed with single-player games in mind.

-All those changes weren't an easy task, but it got worse when it was sent to certification and the QA team repoted that we weren't supporting Guest users (local users without an account linked).
-This required more changes to the plugin and to the engine, having to backport some parts of Xbox profile handling code from Unreal 5 to Unreal 4 and working with low level SDK calls.
+Implementing these changes was already a challenge, but things became even more complicated during certification and the QA team reported that Guest users (local users without linked accounts) weren't correctly supported.
+Addressing this required additional modifications to both the plugin and the engine, including backporting parts of the Xbox profile handling code from Unreal Engine 5.1 to Unreal Engine 4.27, and working directly with low-level SDK functions.

 <gallery>
     /img/games/screenshots/unpublished1/xboxmenu.webp | Words can't express how much I hate user management in Xbox.